Best Premade Bug Out Bag For Sale

 Unfortunately, there is no single “best” checklist that describes what needs to go in your bug out bag – every situation will be different and you will need to weigh the pros and cons of specific items against the space and weight they add to your pack.
 Importantly, you need to consider how many days you expect your bug out bag to get you through before you need to hunt for food or find additional supplies.

 The essentials of a bug out bag can be boiled down to food, water, and shelter.
 A good rule of thumb to use for prioritization is that you can survive three days without water and three weeks without food – as a result, your bug out bag should include as much packaged drinking water as weight and space will allow, even at the cost of bringing less food.
 A dependable water filter or water treatment tablets are also essential, since you will never be able to carry more than a few days’ worth of water.
 When it comes to carrying food, dehydrated meals are often the best option since they take up less space and weight.

 Shelter is more nuanced and requires you to use a few basic tools to survive.
-Your bug out bag should include at a minimum a knife, fire starter or lighter, an emergency blanket for extra warmth, and a rain poncho.
+Your bug out bag should include at a minimum a solid survival knife, fire starter or lighter, an emergency blanket for extra warmth, and a rain poncho.
 A lightweight backpacking stove, fuel, and a headlamp are all good additions to your bag, although they are not essential and can add significant weight.
 In addition, it is always a smart idea to pack a basic medical kit in your bug out bag since minor injuries can turn deadly if untreated in a survival situation.

 The 4 Best Premade Bug Out Bags

 1) Sustain Supply Co.
 Premium Family Emergency Survival Kit